zsnt/component-library/README.md

 ### Publish new version

-Run `npm run prepare`

-Update the version number in `/package.json` inside your working branch.

-Create a pull request, get a review and merge your changes to master.

-Check out the updated master version.
-Create release on GitHub and explain what is content of the new release.
-Run `npm publish` to push the latest version to npm package server.
+Versioning is handled via the package [semantic-release]( https://www.npmjs.com/package/semantic-release)

+A new version gets published after successfully merging a pull request to master.
+It s important to use correct [commit-message syntax](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).

 ### Deploy to heroku